 Capital expenditure pays for new assets, renewing existing assets and improving them to deliver a better service.
 The majority of our capital works programme was spent on core network infrastructure (transportation, wastewater, water supply and stormwater), which accounted for 74% of our capital expenditure this year.
 Key projects delivered this year were identified earlier in this section.

 Non-financial performance

-37%

-of measures not

-achieved

-55 measures

-10%

-of measures unable
+of measures achieved

-to be assessed
+to be assessed 15 measures

-15 measures

 All targets achieved for 3 activities